Free African Union Society

-The Free African Union Society, founded in 1780 in Newport, Rhode Island, was America’s first African benevolent society.
+The Free African Union Society, founded in 1780 in Newport, Rhode Island, was America's first benevolent society for African Americans.
 Founders and early members included Prince Amy, Lincoln Elliot, Bristol Yamma, Zingo Stevens and Newport Gardner.

 Background

 Although Rhode Island had abolished African slavery in 1652, this law was not enforced; by 1750, Rhode Island had more slaves per capita than any other New England state.
 Enslaved blacks worked as seamen, farm laborers, and domestic servants.
 It was not until the Rhode Island General Assembly passed the Gradual Emancipation Act in March 1784 that slavery in Rhode Island was gradually ended.
 Even after this time, Newport, as a busy port city, remained a center of the U.S. slave trade until at least 1807.

 Since most sources of welfare at the time were controlled by whites, free blacks across the early United States created their own mutual aid societies.
 These societies offered cultural centers, spiritual assistance, and financial resources to their members.
 Founded in 1780, Newport's Free African Union Society was the first mutual aid society for blacks in the United States, and similar societies formed throughout the Northeast during the next thirty years, including Philadelphia's Free African Society in 1787.